astoff/isearch-mb/README.md

   (define-key isearch-mb-minibuffer-map (kbd "M-r") #'consult-isearch)
   ```

-  Most Isearch commands that are not made available by default in
+  Most isearch commands that are not made available by default in
-  Isearch-Mb can also be used in this fashion:
+  isearch-mb can also be used in this fashion:

   ``` elisp
   (add-to-list 'isearch-mb--with-buffer #'isearch-yank-word)
   (define-key isearch-mb-minibuffer-map (kbd "M-s C-w") #'isearch-yank-word)
   ```

-- **Commands that end the Isearch session** should be added to the
+- **Commands that end the isearch session** should be added to the
   list `isearch-mb--after-exit`.
 Examples of this case are
   [`anzu-isearch-query-replace`][anzu] and [`consult-line`][consult]: